Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/Aurora.md

 icon: AiAurora
 ---
 # Overview
-Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+Amazon Aurora is a **MySQL and PostgreSQL**-compatible **relational database** built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.

 - Compatible API for PostgreSQL/ MySQL
 - Storage and compute are **seperated**